Burnt Fen is part of Beck Row, Holywell Row and Kenny Hill parish.

 About Burnt Fen

 Now a dry parish.
 A remote and isolated area of Ely (Cambridgeshire) and Beck Row parish.
-It was more populous in the past; the war memorial records about 20 men lost to Burnt Fen and Kenny Hill in the Great War.
+It was more populous in the past; the war memorial records 17 men lost to Burnt Fen and Kenny Hill in the Great War.
 The area was depopulated in the 20th century; long-standing residents recall many more houses than now stand.

 The name Burnt Fen is said to come from William the Conqueror's "Scorched Earth" policy when dealing with rebels such as Hereward the Wake.